 As is often the case in a small town, Valley Bend doesn't have a public transportation system that people use for their commute.

-The education level of Valley Bend citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.51% of adults 25 and older in Valley Bend have a college degree.
+In terms of college education, Valley Bend is nearly on par with the US average for all cities of 21.84%: 19.51% of adults 25 and older in Valley Bend have a bachelor's degree or advanced degree.

 The per capita income in Valley Bend in 2022 was $52,228, which is wealthy relative to West Virginia and the nation.
 This equates to an annual income of $208,912 for a family of four.
 However, Valley Bend contains both very wealthy and poor people as well.